Open Source

 snare.sh ↗

-• Alerts include user agent, IP, and timing data
+• Alerts include SDK user agent, IP, ASN, and location

-• Detects both human attackers and misbehaving agents
+• Detects both compromised agents and human attackers

 Linux / macOS